mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

     }
 ~~~~~~~~

 The following table shows some sample random chromosomes and the floating point numbers that they encode.
 The first column shows the gene indices where the bit is “on,” the second column shows the chromosomes as an integer number represented in binary notation, and the third column shows the floating point number that the chromosome encodes.
-The center column in the following table shows the bits in order where index 0 is the left-most bit, and index 9 if the right-most bit; this is the reverse of the normal order for encoding integers but the GA does not care: it works with any encoding we use as long as it is consistent.
+Note that the center column in the following table shows the bits in order where index 0 is the left-most bit, and index 9 if the right-most bit; this is the reverse of the normal order for encoding integers but the GA does not care: it works with any encoding we use as long as it is consistent.

 {linenos=off}
 ~~~~~~~~